joakim/calendar/README.md

 - The remaining 1 or 2 days at the end of the year are intercalary transition days
 - Proposed epoch is the beginning of the human era (10 001 BC)

-### Benefits
+### Advantages

-- Forever accurate when based on astronomical observations (see [Accuracy](#accuracy))
+- Accurate – _in perpetuum_ when based on astronomical observations (see [Accuracy](#accuracy))
+- Simple – division of the year into 4 and 8 equal parts makes it easy to learn and visualize
+- Dynamic – grouping of days into 3 * 3 is a powerful concept (based on Peter Meyer's [triday][3])
-- Perennial – dates, "weeks" and seasons are always in relation to the northward equinox
+- Perennial – dates and seasons are fixed in relation to the northward equinox
-- Structured – yet flexible enough to adapt to different cultures and needs
+- Structured – yet flexible enough to adapt to different needs and cultures
-  - Civil (simple, uniform, predictable)
+  - Civil (simple, predictable)
   - Agriculture (seasonal, follows natural cycles)
   - Business (evenly divided, flexible scheduling)
-- Division of the year into 8 and grouping of days into 9 makes it easy to learn and visualize
-- Grouping of days into 3 * 3 is a very [interesting and powerful idea][3] by Peter Meyer
+- Neutral
+  - Not tied to any cultures or locations, except for those of the current scientific paradigm
+  - While scientifically grounded, it does not oppose combination with cultural or religious concepts

+### Disadvantages

+- Unfamiliar "months", "weeks", "new year" and epoch
+- No simple rule for leap years, a trade-off with accuracy
+- Just a calendar proposed by someone named Joakim (who is not the pope)

 ## Definition